sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

 ## Balance Constraint
 *Note: Enabled by default in all assets in the [Macro Asset Library](@ref)*

-The balance constraint ensures that the sum of inflows and outflows at any **transformation** or **storage** component of an asset equals zero at each time step.
+The balance constraint ensures that the sum of inflows and outflows at any component of an asset equals zero at each time step.

 !!! note "Formulation"
     ```math